TheProv1/File-Cloak-Windows/README.md

-# file_hiding_windows
+# File Hiding - Windows

-This repository contains the code for hiding a text file(.txt) within a text file(.txt)
+This repository contains the script/code for hiding a text file(.txt) within a text file(.txt)

-This code/repository asks the user for the name of the cover file and the hidden file and encloses the hidden file within the cover file